uwefladrich/scriptengine/docs/sphinx/concepts.rst

 key, value pairs.
 ScriptEngine tasks can store and retrieve information from the context.

-When a ScriptEngine instance is created, the context is initialised.
+When a ScriptEngine :ref:`instance <concepts:scriptengine instances>` is created, the context is initialised.
 Some information about the execution environment is stored by the ScriptEngine instance in the new context.
 Then, it is passed to every task that is executed.
 Usually, the context will be populated with information as tasks are processed.

 We have already seen the usage of the context in the "Hello world" example above.
 The ``context`` task stored a parameter named ``planet`` in the context